aci-ref/facilitation_best_practices/activities/02-outreach.md

         <li>Use cases that highlight research efforts, especially those that have
 a high visibility both at the institution and beyond</li>
 <li>Updates on available ACI resources</li>
-<li>Summary data on consultations and training sessions provided to the</li>
+<li>Summary data on consultations and training sessions provided to the
 research community</li>
 <li>Usage of ACI, including measurements of growth and new use cases</li>
 </ul>